natalieparde/website/_includes/section__publications.md

 &nbsp;

 * Shahla Farzana,* Ivana Lucero, Vivian Villegas, Vera Kaelin, Mary Khetani, and Natalie Parde.
-CareCorpus+: Expanding and Augmenting Caregiver Strategy Data to Support Pediatric Rehabilitation.
+[CareCorpus+: Expanding and Augmenting Caregiver Strategy Data to Support Pediatric Rehabilitation](http://www.natalieparde.com/files/777_CareCorpus_Expanding_and_A.pdf).
 To appear in the *Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP 2024)*.
+Miami, Florida, November 12-16, 2024.
+* Shahla Farzana* and Natalie Parde.
+[Domain Adaptation via Prompt Learning for Alzheimer’s Detection](http://www.natalieparde.com/files/3059_Domain_Adaptation_via_Pro.pdf).
+To appear in the *Findings of the 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP Findings 2024)*.
 Miami, Florida, November 12-16, 2024.
 * Mohammad Arvan,* Karl M. Kochendorfer, Shane Borkowsky, Aaron Chaise, Bhrandon Harris, and Natalie Parde.
 Deidentifying Clinical Text: NLM Scrubber Error Analysis.
 To appear in the *Proceedings of the American Medical Informatics Association 2024 Annual Symposium (AMIA 2024)*.
 San Francisco, California, November 9-13, 2024.
 * Gyeongeun Lee,* Zhu Wang, Sathya N. Ravi, and Natalie Parde.
 [EmpatheticFIG at WASSA 2024 Empathy and Personality Shared Task: Predicting Empathy and Emotion in Conversations with Figurative Language](https://aclanthology.org/2024.wassa-1.41.pdf).
 In the *Proceedings of the 14th Workshop on Computational Approaches to Subjectivity, Sentiment & Social Media Analysis (WASSA 2024)*.
 Bangkok, Thailand, August 15, 2024.
 * Natalie Parde.
 [Example-Driven Course Slides on Natural Language Processing Concepts](https://aclanthology.org/2024.teachingnlp-1.2.pdf).
 In the *Proceedings of the Sixth Workshop on Teaching NLP (TeachingNLP 2024)*.
 Bangkok, Thailand, August 15, 2024.